 Here you can find out why our partners choose us, and how you can join them.

 News and analysis from our experts

 If you want to make a commercial legal expenses insurance claim, follow the step-by-step guide below.

 If you have a commercial legal expenses policy, please check the wording to find your policy number.
 This will allow us to help you as quickly as possible.

-Now that you have your policy number to hand you can give us a call using the phone number in your policy wording, or download a claim form.
+Now that you have your policy number to hand you can give us a call using the phone number in your policy wording.

 Our team will now get to work assessing your claim to see if you are covered.
 If you are covered we will send the details of your claim to our lawyers so that they can complete a legal assessment.

 Your lawyer will now look over the details to decide if you are likely to win your case.
 This is called ‘reasonable prospects of success’ and you need to have a 51% chance, or better, of winning your case in order to proceed.

 Your lawyer will manage your case from start to finish, your prospects of success need to remain above 51%.
 Don’t worry we will keep you informed throughout the process and work with you to decide what additional supporting information and evidence may be needed.